MarkusTiede/about/me.md

 ### p.2012

- - Eclipse Magazin (de) - Open Sourcing and Release Engineering @ Eclipse.org
+ - Open Sourcing and Release Engineering @ Eclipse.org, The Making of an Eclipse Project
+  - Januar: Eclipse Magazin (de)
+  - Mai: [JAXenter][p.2012.jaxenter]

 ## other references